KidsZone, offering drop-in hourly child care, opens in Greenville

 “Once we get that into the system, they’re good to drop off anytime, and the kids can stay as long as parents need,” he said.
 “We’ll have extended hours so whether it’s morning, afternoon or night, we’re still open so they can use us when they need us.
 We’ll also have large capacity because I wanted to make sure we were never turning parents away when they needed us.”

-Interested parents can now register online and begin receiving news and notifications from KidsZone at www.KidsZoneUpstate.com.
+Interested parents can register online and begin receiving notifications from KidsZone at www.KidsZoneUpstate.com.
 The couple, who began planning the venture months ago, believe there is plenty of demand for drop-in childcare in the Upstate.